Trump slams Sessions for using 'Obama guy' to investigate 'massive FISA abuse'

 Horowtiz for months has been investigating the FBI and DOJ’s actions related to the probe of Hillary Clinton’s private email use while secretary of state.

 A final report is expected soon, though Trump seemed to complain Wednesday about the amount of time it has taken.
+Horowitz has publicly said that the report could be completed this spring.

 SESSIONS: DOJ IG TO PROBE FISA ABUSE